Portfolio

 📰 Beyond Audio-to-Haptic: A Comparative User Study of Vibrotactile Design Strategies for Cinematic Experiences

-📰 Modeling Effort Perception in virtual reality: A Parameter-Based Haptic Feedback Approach
+📰 Modulating Effort Sensation in virtual reality: A Parameter-Based Haptic Feedback Approach

 📄 Towards Virtual Audience Simulation For Speech Therapy